Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 5. **Recorded score and leaderboard, for user to check personal performance and ranking against other players**

-- Score counter displayed at top of question page to keep track of users score.
+- Score counter displayed at the top left of question page to keep track of users score.

 ![Score counter](assets/images/readme/US5-1.png)